craigkelleher/Movie-Database-App/readme.md

 - GET /keyword/{keyword_id}/movies

 **MediaPlayer or Youtube Android Player API usage:**
--Per instructor: _"Embeed Youtube Android Player directly into the app to provide trailers if the user wished to see them.
+- Embeeded Youtube Android Player directly into the app to provide trailers if the user wished to see them.